In need of a few new advertisement ideas?

 “An antiques dealer with AdWords campaigns targeting high-end customers can leverage those signals and run experiments on their premium landing page.
 For example, based on a hypothesis that high-end customers are more focused on authenticity and historical value than price, an antiques dealer could create an experiment on the landing page that prominently displays proof of authenticity and excludes prices.”

-Google Surveys 360 is another AdWords-integrated Google Analytics 360, and ties in well with Optimize.
+Google Surveys 360 is another Google Ads-integrated Google Analytics 360, and ties in well with Optimize.

 The use of these surveys will allow much easier A/B testing, as it provides advertisers a way to directly ask their audience why an ad was or wasn’t clicked.